 1. American Cream Draft Horse

 The American Cream Draft is the only draft horse breed developed in the United States that still exists today.
 They are a fairly new and rare breed, first developed in Iowa in the early 1900s.
 As their name suggests, they are typically cream in color, with amber eyes and a calm and friendly disposition.
 These muscular horses are medium-sized and are still widely used for farm work, trail riding, carriage driving, and even show jumping.

 - Related Read: 9 South American Horse Breeds (with Pictures)

-The Ardennes are muscular horses that originated in the Ardennes region of Belgium, Luxembourg, and France and is one of the oldest draft breeds in existence.
+The Ardennes are muscular horses that originated in the Ardennes region of Belgium, Luxembourg, and France and are one of the oldest draft breeds in existence.
 They are heavy-boned, muscular horses with characteristically thick, feathered legs.
 They are known for being as gentle and friendly as they are strong.
 The breed has a history of being used as a warhorse before becoming popular as an agricultural animal, prized for their strength, hardiness, stamina, and easygoing demeanor.

 3. Belgian Draft Horse

 Originally from the Brabant region of Belgium, the Belgian Draft is a muscular, powerful, and heavy horse that is often referenced as one of the strongest horse breeds on the planet.
 They are typically a light chestnut, with a flaxen (lighter color than the body) mane and tail, making for a strikingly beautiful horse.
 They have relatively small and well-shaped heads, with arched necks and strong backs.
 They are still used today as working animals and are also popular show horses and pleasure riding horses.

 Originating in the Clydesdale valley in Lanarkshire, Scotland, the Clydesdale is a heavy and immensely powerful and muscular horse, although not as much as they were in the past.
 They are well-muscled horses, with an arched back, a broad forehead, and wide muzzle, and they are usually bay in color.
 They were originally used in agriculture and hauling work — mostly for hauling coal — and are still in use for farming, logging, and driving, as well as show riding and pleasure riding.

 5. Dutch Draft Horse